c4ristian/retrain/readme.md

 # Retrain Project

 ## What is it?
-This project uses a neural network to show that retraining can be harder than training from scratch in a radically changing environment.
+This project uses an artificial neural network to show that retraining can be harder than training from scratch in a changing environment.

 ## Main Features
-The project provides a [jupyter notebook](_backup/retrain.ipynb) running the experiment.
+The project provides a [jupyter notebook](retrain_phones.ipynb) running the experiment.

 ## Where to get it
 The source code is currently hosted on GitHub at: